Learn the simple easy steps to setup your Samsung T5 on your MacBook Pro, MacBook Air. Or M1 Mac.

 And the reasons are:

 1. It’s an external drive.
-Yes, it’s solid state.
-But your Samsung T5 is connected out on a USB port on your Mac.
+Yes, it’s a solid state drive.
+But your Samsung storage is connected out on a USB port on your Mac.

 If your T5 drive is working unusually slowly check your USB cables.